RandanCSS/randan/README.md

 2. it gives you information about statistical significance of the parameters whenever it is possible
 3. it unites all the necessary methods so you do not need to switch between different packages and software anymore

-As we emphasize the importance of the way your results look like, we highly suggest to use `randan` in Jupyter Notebook.
+As we emphasize the importance of the way your results look like, we highly suggest to use `randan` in Jupyter Notebook and store your data in `pandas` DataFrames.

 > _**N.B.:** You should understand that this project is under development now, which means it is constantly updating.
 We will have finished the main part of the package by the middle of June, 2020._